SamQLuong/Lorenz-System-with-Neural-Networks/README.md

 ## Conclusion

 The order in which the neural network perform the **best to worst** is the **feed-forward, RNN, LSTM, and echo state network**.
-Therefore, the feed-forward is best in performing time evolution of the x value and doing future state prediction.
+Therefore, the feed-forward is best in performing time evolution of the x value and doing future state prediction but since the resulting testing loss can be slightly different, the feed-forward and the RNN can be both the best.
 By applying the training data set with different rhos, we can test the future state prediction with another set of rhos.